SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

   > (ii) calls GrammarParser to then extract the segments of the toehold switch based on this dot-bracket representation

-  > (iii) calls more ViennaRNA RNAfold utilities to obtain all the feature values for the given toehold switch sequence
+  > (iii) calls more ViennaRNA RNAfold utilities to obtain engineered feature values for the given toehold switch sequence

-  > (iv) passes these feature values as the input to 'predict.py` and returns the dynamic range of the toehold switch sequence.
+  > (iv) passes these feature values as input to 'predict.py` and returns the dynamic range of the toehold switch sequence.

  - `Input`: Toehold switch sequence(s) in FASTA format.
  - `Output`: Predicted dynamic range(s) of given toehold switch sequence(s)